 A two-third-mile walk on a forest trail leads to Kasaan Totem Historic District and Chief Son-i-Hat Whale House.
 The Whale House or Naay I’waans, “The Great House,” built around 1880, is the only traditional Haida longhouse standing in the U.S. In the 1930s, totems from the old village were moved to the totem park.
 Between 1938 and 1940, Civilian Conservation Corps carvers restored the longhouse.
 Visitors may enjoy the remote setting but should remain mindful of the sacredness of the site.
 Kavilco Inc. and the Organized Village of Kasaan (OVK) joined to restore Naay I’waans and re-dedicated the site in 2016.
 Guided tours are available by contacting OVK at 907-542-2230.
 Kavilco Inc. and OVK have an exclusive agreement for all tours.

-The City of Kasaan and the Organized Village of Kasaan offer lodging by reservation; call 907-542-2212.
-OVK has two 2-bedroom cabins that sleep as many as six; call 907-542-2230.
-Kasaan sells fuel on a limited basis; call 907-542-2212 for scheduled times.
-Espresso drinks and food are available at the Totem Trail Cafe.
-For the safety of our residents, visitors are asked not to shoot firearms within the city limits—a large area around the main town site.
+The Organized Village of Kasaan owns and operates the Discovery Cabins, year-round two 2-bedroom cabins that sleeps as many as six; by reservation only, 907-542-2230.
+Kasaan fuel station operates daily; 907-542-2212.
+The Totem Trail Café is open Tuesday-Saturday, 11am-3pm; call for up-to-date hours, 907-617-9121 For the safety of our residents, visitors are asked not to shoot firearms within the city limits—a large area around the main town site.